MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-overview.md

 ## Battery redirection

- When in Windows 365 Boot mode, the Cloud PC desktop shows the the local PC's battery status in the taskbar.
+ When in Windows 365 Boot mode, the Cloud PC desktop shows the local PC's battery status in the taskbar.

 <!-- ########################## -->
 ## Next steps